JabRef/user-documentation/en/FAQlinux.md

 #### JabRef does not start under Linux!
 What can I do?

-JabRef requires Java 8.
+**JabRef requires Java 8.**

 Please follow the steps provided on our [installation page](Installation).
-JabRef does not yet run under Java 9.
+JabRef does not yet run under Java 9 or new.
 See <https://github.com/JabRef/jabref/issues/2594>

 You might see the error message `Error: Could not find or load main class org.jabref.JabRefMain`.
 This means, you do not have [JavaFX](https://en.wikipedia.org/wiki/JavaFX) support activated in your Java runtime environment.